 The open enrollment process has been making leaps and bounds in the automation department for years.
 This can be great process-wise, since it can save tons of hours for often overworked HR staff by automating and streamlining data entry.
-However, it can leave a lot to be desired by employees
+However, it can leave a lot to be desired by employees.

-Selecting an insurance plan that you’ll be locked into for the coming year, unless you have a qualifying life event that allows you to change it, is a major decision to make — and one that can be confusing and maybe even frustrating when you’re alone with nothing more than a computer screen to guide you.
+Selecting a health insurance plan that you’ll be locked into for the coming year, unless you have a qualifying life event that allows you to change it, is a major decision to make — and one that can be confusing and maybe even frustrating when you’re alone with nothing more than a computer screen to guide you.

 This is where People Ops comes in.
 While automatic processes are great for straightforward stuff like entering personal and family information, when it comes to deciding on the details of a plan it can be tough to navigate the process without help.
 The job of a People Ops role or department is to find ways to make this process a better, more secure, and more enjoyable one for employees going through it.

-How to automate open enrollment
+How to automate open enrollment operations

 When it comes to automating your open enrollment workflow, you can go at it a couple of ways.